 The daily use of software for drawing and painting, powerful computers, high quality museum printers or natural pigmented inks and high quality artistic media, involves the implementation of these new image mechanisms.

-The work presented here preserves the philosophy and basic principles of traditional botanical illustration, addressing it from a not unknown methodology to the scientific world, daily assumed by all sciences and which results in the application of new technologies .
+The work presented here preserves the philosophy and basic principles of traditional botanical illustration, while addressing it from a, not in anyway unknown methodology to the scientific world, daily assumed by all sciences and which results in the application of new technologies .

 Perhaps my background as a botanist has been decisive to adopt this digital medium where art, science and technology combine their features to give a new meaning to the Leonardo da Vinci´s words:

 Undoubtedly, the digital technology provides a number of features common to all the traditional media of producing images, showing a reality very different from the revolutionary concept that might at first appear.
 Nonetheless being its existence based on proposals made by other arts, the fact remains that its nature separates them radically from all of them, attending this way to a reinterpretation of traditional art forms.